lifecompanionaac/lifecompanion/docs/BUILD.md

 Before, configure your local.env to add AWS access/secret properties (cf [update part](UPDATE.md))

 Then, run `gradlew prepareOfflineApplication`.
 This will create in **offline** directory a subdirectory per system with all the needed element to run LifeCompanion on your computer.
-When running this task, you can add `lifecompanion.publish.application.persistent.data` Gradle property to avoid downloading fresh data on each build (run it `gradlew prepareOfflineApplication -Plifecompanion.publish.application.persistent.data`)
+When running this task, you can add `lifecompanion.publish.application.persistent.data` Gradle property to avoid downloading fresh data from S3 on each build (run it `gradlew prepareOfflineApplication -Plifecompanion.publish.application.persistent.data`)

 ## Troubleshooting